afa7789/gofiber-website/README.md

 - Blog updating to last posts in front page.
 - SLUG handling for better (SEO).
 - Github README profile, reader page.
+- Links Page.
+- Demo Page using a vue script to render component.

 ## Future Features
 - Logs and prints are done to a file ( can be improved I am doing it with make serve as unix redirecting the output)
 - Setup blog part as subdomain: https://github.com/gofiber/fiber/issues/750 use subdomain on blog
-- ToDoList Page
+- Setup links Page as subdomain
 - Organize html css images to use smaller ones to save loading time.
-- Links Page
-- Links Page as subdomain

 ## Thanks